 - scallions, cilantro or Italian parsley

-- drizzle of toasted sesame oil (optional, tasty)
+- a drizzle of toasted sesame oil (optional, tasty)

-Optional: 2-3 cups of cooked grain or starch of your choice like… Quinoa, rice or soba noodles, pasta, rice, 1 can whitebeans.
+Optional: Feel free to add 2-3 cups of chopped veggies: celery, carrots, etc. Serve over cooked grain or starch of your choice like… quinoa, rice noodles, soba noodles, pasta, rice, or add 1 can white beans.

 STOVE TOP INSTRUCTIONS: